anna-filou/anna-filou.github.io/bookmarks.md

 - [stillness.digital](https://stillness.digital/)

 ## Articles
+- Double posted because you should read it: [Where’s the Line?](https://lmnt.me/blog/wheres-the-line.html) — “If the pitcher pulls out a pistol and shoots the batter, then I’m sorry to say we’re not playing baseball anymore”
+- [Web Independence](https://lmnt.me/blog/web-independence.html) — “It’s worth thinking about not just how little effort it takes to get started with an app, web app, or web service.
+But how much effort it always takes for you to migrate elsewhere when it turns out to be shittier than they originally advertised.”
 - [The internet can be good](https://www.todepond.com/sky/the-internet-can-be-good/)
 - [Pain we forgot](https://www.scattered-thoughts.net/writing/pain-we-forgot/)
 - [Ads Don't Work That Way](https://meltingasphalt.com/ads-dont-work-that-way/)